-Wali wa kukaanga is another traditional Kenyan dish that’s best described as the country’s take on fried rice.
+Wali wa kukaanga is a Kenyan dish that’s best described as the country’s take on fried rice.
 It’s made by frying boiled rice in oil and adding onions, turmeric, and vegetables such as carrots, corn, and peas.
 The dish is great when paired with a salad on the side and Kenyan chicken dishes.

 12. Kenyan Pilau

 It seems that rice meals run aplenty in Kenya, and one of the best-tasting is pilau.
 It’s a Kenyan staple dish that’s widespread in Eastern Africa.
 Considered as the Kenyan and more celebrated version of Nigeria’s jollof rice, this tasty dish is served during special occasions such as public holidays, weddings, and religious events like Eid or Christmas.